Radical hydrogen-boron reactor leapfrogs current nuclear fusion tech

 Indeed, says Hora, experiments and simulations on the laser-triggered chain reaction are returning reaction rates a billion times higher than predicted.
 This cascading avalanche of reactions is an essential step toward the ultimate goal: reaping far more energy from the reaction than you put in.
 The extraordinary early results lead HB11 to believe the company "stands a high chance of reaching the goal of net energy gain well ahead of other groups."

 “As we aren’t trying to heat fuels to impossibly high temperatures, we are sidestepping all of the scientific challenges that have held fusion energy back for more than half a century,” says Dr McKenzie.
 “This means our development roadmap will be much faster and cheaper than any other fusion approach.
 You know what's amazing?
-Heinrich is old, he's 84 or so.
-He called this in the 70s, he said this would be possible.
+Heinrich is in his eighties.
+He called this in the 1970s, he said this would be possible.
 It's only possible now because these brand new lasers are capable of doing it.
 That, in my mind, is awesome."

 Dr McKenzie won't however, be drawn on how long it'll be before the hydrogen-boron reactor is a commercial reality.
 "The timeline question is a tricky one," he says.
 "I don't want to be a laughing stock by promising we can deliver something in 10 years, and then not getting there.
 First step is setting up camp as a company and getting started.
 First milestone is demonstrating the reactions, which should be easy.
 Second milestone is getting enough reactions to demonstrate an energy gain by counting the amount of helium that comes out of a fuel pellet when we have those two lasers working together.
 That'll give us all the science we need to engineer a reactor.
 So the third milestone is bringing that all together and demonstrating a reactor concept that works."